cdlavila/Distribuded-Systems/README.md

 # Distributed Systems
-This repository contains socket all concepts and problems worked in Distributed Systems Course, using the Python language.
+This repository contains all concepts and problems worked in Distributed Systems Course, using the Python language.

 The projects are:
 - Sockets